Posted by: Northwest Eye in General on July 13, 2025

 Understanding Glaucoma: Types and Symptoms

 Comprehending these varieties and their related symptoms is essential for early identification and effective management, particularly for those who wonder if glaucoma is hereditary.
 At Northwest Eye, we are here to empower you through knowledge.
-We encourage regular comprehensive eye exams, including dilated tests, to identify these conditions before significant damage occurs.
+We encourage regular eye exams, including dilated tests, to identify these conditions before significant damage occurs.
 As part of our Be Eye Wise initiative, we emphasize that the only reliable way to detect eye conditions early is through thorough examinations, highlighting the importance of proactive eye care.

 “Great place.
 The doctors and staff were extremely patient with our very active 15-month-old daughter.” – Lydea L